 Ultra High-Throughput Assays on Live Microorganisms

-This video is very slow motion (300 times slower): our unique technology allows us to generate 30 million droplets per hour!
+This video is very slow motion (300x slower): our unique technology allows us to generate 30 million droplets per hour!
 If you need to think big in your microbiological assays, microfluidics is made for you.

 Microfluidic droplets generated by nozzles

 Another technique of generating droplets is based on nozzles.
-They allow the generation of droplets of the exact same size, increasing the overall robustness of the assays.
-Nozzles can generate “only” 40 droplets per second, nevertheless, by using multiples nozzles in parallel the throughput becomes massive!
+They allow the generation of droplets of exactly identical size, increasing overall assay robustness.
+Nozzles can generate “only” 40 droplets per second, nevertheless, by using multiple nozzles in parallel the throughput becomes massive!